TanYa-Go/Babushka-Bakes/TESTING.md

  To test the search functionality I have tried inputting random words into search input field.
  I also tried the same word with capital letter
- I have also tried to search without inputting something in the search field.
+ I have also tried to click search without inputting anything in the search field.

  ### **Result**
  * If the searched word is a part of a product or its description, this product will display on the page.
 If they are not, we get no results.